dart-lang/site-www/src/_guides/language/language-tour.md

 that specifies a default list for the `list` parameter and a default map for the `gifts` parameter.
 {% comment %}
 The function is called three times with different values.
-Click the run button {% asset red-run.png alt="" %}
-to see list and map default values in action.
+Click **Run** to see list and map default values in action.
 {% endcomment %}

 <?code-excerpt "misc/lib/language_tour/functions.dart (list-map-default-function-param)"?>